Montana/manifest/README.md

 ## Using Travis to display the Manifests

-The following is the [.travis.yml](.travis.yml) file in the repo which also uses [travis.sh](travis.sh) bash script I wrote to complete tasks.
+The following is the [.travis.yml](.travis.yml) file in the repo which also uses [travis.sh](travis.sh) bash script I wrote to complete some of the `env var` tasks, while pushing to the custom `.travis.yml` file I made for this use case.

 ```yaml
 ---